Dolver

 The Midnight Tower

-The WThe northern skyline of Dolver is dominated by its most iconic feature: the Midnight Tower.
-Looming like a specter of death, its Blackstone bricks rise high into the sky, tapering to a sharp point crowned by a single window that gazes ominously over the countryside.
-The Midnight Tower is a magical artifact, forged by the hands of an abyssal demonic consort who wielded the stolen power of a dying god.
+The northern skyline of Dolver is dominated by its most iconic feature: the Midnight Tower.
+Looming like a shroud of death, its black stone bricks rise high into the sky, tapering to a sharp point crowned by a single window that gazes over the countryside.
+The Midnight Tower is a single massive magical artifact, forged by the hands of an abyssal demon who wielded the stolen power of a dying god.

 Within its imposing walls lies a spiral staircase that twists through an infinite collection of books.
-This extraordinary library is said to contain every word ever penned in the world of Crudilex.
+This extraordinary library is said to contain every word ever penned in the entire world of Crudilex.
 The deeper one descends, the darker, older, and more secret the tomes become.
 But plumbing those depths is not without its dangers.
-Those who delve too far risk succumbing to the influence of the Void—the whispering abyss at the bottom of all things.
-There, the god of secrets huddles at the darkest black, ready to exact vengeance on those who dare denudate those sacred mysteries.
+Those who delve too far risk succumbing to the influence of the Void, the whispering abyss at the bottom of all things.
+There, the god of secrets huddles, ready to exact vengeance on those who dare denudate his most sacred mysteries.

-Ascending the archive offers a path looking forward leading to newer, more hopeful, and optimistic.
-However, even the ascent has its own dangers.
+Ascending the archive offers a path looking forward leading to newer writings of more hopeful, and optimistic futures.
+However, even the ascent has its own kind of danger.
 Should one climb beyond the point of the most recently written book, they will encounter volumes yet to be scribed.
-To read these unwritten books is to violate Fate—a fundamental truth of existence.
+To read these unwritten books is to violate Fate, a fundamental truth of existence.
 Such an act draws the ire of the god of time, who guards the sanctity of what is yet to come.

 Talbot Estate